-The Beginners’ French Group will continue to meet in different locations.
+The Beginners’ French Group usually meets on Tuesday afternoons at 2pm in different locations.

-Details of contact information for these activities are in the Newsletter
+Details of contact information for both these activities are in the Newsletter

-The needlecraft group is in fact a joint activity with the Women’s International Club ( Le WIC de Paris).
-We therefore have members from both groups.
-The only “qualifying requirement “ to join us, is that you bring along some work involving “needles”.
-This can be any form of sewing, such as patchwork, cross-stitch, embroidery, tapestry work, etc. but also knitting or crochet, as there of course you also use “needles”.
+The Needlecraft group is a joint activity with the Women’s International Club ( Le WIC de Paris), so there are members from both groups.
+The only “qualifying requirement “ to join is that you bring along some work involving “needles”.
+This can be any form of sewing, such as patchwork, cross-stitch, embroidery, tapestry work, etc. Knitting or crochet is also welcome as these, of course, also use “needles”.

-We meet every Wednesday from 11am till around 5pm, meeting in each other’s homes, where the hostess of the day provides a light lunch.
-Those who wish to finish off the day with a gin and tonic.
+The group meets every Wednesday from 11am till around 5pm, meeting in each other’s homes, where the hostess of the day provides a light lunch.
+Those who wish to can also finish off the day with a gin and tonic.
 We are a friendly group and would be very pleased to welcome new members.

 Monthly meeting at Member's home.